Package net.sf.eBusx.util

 delivered to an object rather than autonomous tasks.
 If

-treated as tasks, then Timer
+treated as tasks, then Timer should be used.

 Otherwise, the advantage in using eBus timer request/reply